cedalo/streamsheets-documentation/docs/_sources/functions/stack/stackadd.rst.txt

 This function adds the cells in a SourceRange to a StackRange.The Stack range is a range of cells on the :term:`sheet <Streamsheet>`, which will be filled by using STACKADD.
 If the range is filled with cells, the existing cells will be moved defined by the direction parameter and the new cells will be added to the list.
+Values added to the StackRange have to use identical headers in both the Stack- and SourceRange.
+The STACKADD function automatically indexes the added items in the correct columns.

 **Syntax**